-The Science Behind Barrel-Aged Beer is Brewing Magic
+The Science Behind Oak Barrel-Aged Beer is Brewing Magic

 For many beer lovers, the answer is a definitive NO!
 Today, we’re breaking down the science behind beer aged in barrels and how barrel-aged beer is the (near) magical result of a scientific process we still don’t fully understand.
-From brewers to beer lovers (especially craft), barrel aged beer is something special.
-It’s become relatively common to see breweries offering limited-release barrel aged editions of their brews, be it flagship, one-off, or collaborative.
+From brewers to beer lovers (especially craft), barrel-aged beer is something special.
+It’s become relatively common to see breweries offering limited-release barrel-aged editions of their brews, whether flagship, one-off, or collaborative.

-Frequently greeted with great enthusiasm from their fans whilst selling out within minutes (in some cases) and of course, accompanied by some hefty price tags for even a single bottle, barrel-aged beer is a subject of excitement, creativity, and experimentation.
+They are frequently greeted with great enthusiasm from their fans while selling out within minutes (in some cases), and of course, accompanied by some hefty price tags for even a single bottle, barrel-aged beer is a subject of excitement, creativity, and experimentation.

 It all comes down to science…and a bit of magic.